raladev/ApiTestingExp/README.md

-Experimnts with api testing
+# Experimnts with api testing

-TODO:
+## TODO:
-1. Create Healthcheck tests;
+- Create Healthcheck tests;
-2. Modify health check tests to regression tests (1 test should have 2 options for running - regression run/health check run);
+- Modify health check tests to regression tests (1 test should have 2 options for running - regression run/health check run);
-3. Think about session handling/groups of accounts
+- Think about session handling/groups of accounts.

+Project for experiments - XenaExchange